 Having been to the places and looking back now, I feel we were cheated in their extra “admission” cost.
 On their website, it stated that there is an extra $250 USD for admission fees to: Ginza + Asakusa KannonTemple + Oshino Hakkai + Mount Fuji + Kiyomizu.
 But it looks like only Oshino Hakkai has an admission fee and we didn’t even go to Kiyomizu!
 I emailed them to get some clarification on this but never got a response back.
 I will most likely not be looking with Grand Holiday again.

-But let's focus on the happy things!
+But let's get back to the happy things!
 Out first stop on our tour was to Sensoji Temple in Asakusa (also called: 浅草寺, Sensōji, Asakusa Kannon Temple).
 This is Tokyo’s oldest temple, which came about when two fishermen fished up a statue of Kannon.
 The temple was bombed in WWII but has been rebuilt to what it is today.

 Little Things To Do in the Temple